tnehezd/mesalab/docs/gyre_workflow.rst

 **Troubleshooting**

-* For more detailed information on diagnosing and resolving common GYRE-related issues (e.g., "command not found" errors, or unexpected workflow skips), please refer to the :ref:`trouble_shooting_gyre` entry in the Troubleshooting section, or consult the `official GYRE documentation <https://gyre.readthedocs.io/en/v7.0/index.html>`_.
+* For more detailed information on diagnosing and resolving common GYRE-related issues (e.g., "command not found" errors, or unexpected workflow skips), please refer to the :ref:`GYRE Workflow Skipped or Failed <trouble_shooting_gyre>` entry in the Troubleshooting section, or consult the `official GYRE documentation <https://gyre.readthedocs.io/en/v7.0/index.html>`_.

 ----